drkumarnandan/pLM4CPPs/README.md

 2. Replace `Final_non_redundant_sequences.xlsx` with your dataset file.
 3. Run the notebook to generate embeddings.
 4. Save the output as `user_dataset_esm2_t6_8M_UR50D_unified_320_dimension.csv`.

+*Note:* The embeddings are produced using the ESM2-320 model, an advanced protein language model developed by Facebook AI Research (FAIR).
+The ESM2-320 model generates 320-dimensional embeddings that encapsulate evolutionary features of protein sequences.
+For embeddings from alternative models, the relevant Jupyter notebooks (.ipynb) are available in the **`embedded_data/`** directory.*

 ### Making Predictions
 Use the following Python script to make predictions: